zhiyao/spree-html-invoice/README.markdown

 4. Enable packaging slips, by setting

-  Spree::HtmlInvoice::Config.set(:html_buttons => "invoice,packaging_slip"  #comma separated list
+  Spree::HtmlInvoice::Config.set(:print_buttons => "invoice,packaging_slip"  #comma separated list

   Use above feature for your own template if you want.
 For each button_name, define a subsection with header,   print, and thanks, in your locale.

 Extra
 =====

 There is now a receipt template, for a normal receipt printer (ie 70mm).
-This works for us, but is not quite finished.
+This works for us, but what about you?

-Barcodes have gone to their own package spree-product-barcodes a(and they are starting to work too)
+Barcodes have gone to their own package spree-product-barcodes

 Contributions welcome